 A source of credit risk is the cash balances held to meet operational requirements or by the managers at their discretion and cash deposits with various institutions.
 Internally held cash is managed on the fund's behalf by the Council's Treasury Management Team in line with the fund's Counterparty Policy which sets out the permitted counterparties and limits.
 The exposure within the cash management part of the portfolio to a single entity is limited to £8m and all counterparties must be rated at least "BBB+" or higher by the three major rating agencies.
-In this context the fund's cash balances (including the cash held at bank or net of bank overdraft) of £78.8m is subject to credit risk.
+In this context the fund's cash balances (including the cash held at bank or net of bank overdraft) of £91.0m is subject to credit risk.

 Through its securities lending activities, the fund is exposed to the counterparty risk of the collateral provided by borrowers against the securities lent.
 This risk is managed by restricting the collateral permitted to high grade sovereign debt and baskets of liquid equities.
-Details of the collateral held are provided within note 15 of these accounts.
+Details of the collateral held are provided within note 16 of these accounts.

 Forward foreign exchange contracts are subject to credit risk in relation to the counterparties of the contracts, which are primarily banks.
-The maximum credit exposure on foreign currency contracts is the full amount of the contractual settlement should the counterparty fail to meet it obligations to the fund when it falls due.
-The fair value and full exposure levels of the forward foreign exchange contracts held are provided in note 14 of these accounts.
+The maximum credit exposure on foreign currency contracts is the full amount of the contractual settlement should the counterparty fail to meet its obligations to the fund when it falls due.
+The fair value and full exposure levels of the forward foreign exchange contracts held are provided in note 15 of these accounts.
+During the year the exposure on some forward foreign exchange contracts moved to having collateral provided against this exposure.
+As at 31 March 2018 we held £463,000 of cash collateral and this is included within the investment balances in note 8.
+As it is collateral we have a liability to pay this some back unless the counterparty fails, as a result we have declared an equal liability in other investment balances in note 12.